Kurt Busiek facts for kids

 Personal life

-In June 2022, Busiek revealed in the final issue of Arrowsmith: Behind Enemy Lines that the follow-up series Arrowsmith: Beyond Borders, would be delayed due to health issues.
-Specifically, Busiek related that he had been suffering from persistent migraines for over a year, for which he was receiving Botox treatments every three months, which reduced his productivity, and that he was searching for a hospital with an advanced headache program into which he could be placed.
+In June 2022, Kurt Busiek revealed in the final issue of Arrowsmith: Behind Enemy Lines that the follow-up series Arrowsmith: Beyond Borders, would be delayed due to his health.
+Specifically, he related that he had been suffering from persistent migraines for over a year, for which he was receiving Botox treatments every three months which reduced his productivity.
+He said that he was searching for a hospital with an advanced headache program where he could be placed.

 See also